© Goethe-Institut Neuseeland

 © Lea Delazer

 “Social hotspot”, “ghetto“, “no-go area” – certain neighbourhoods are considered “problem zones”.
 But how did this happen in the first place, and how do residents deal with it?
-The Goethe-Institut France visits urban districts in Belgium, Germany, France and Italy.
+The Goethe-Institut Belgium visits urban districts in Belgium, Germany, France and Italy.

 © Sabine Frühstück